-Net production from Ivar Aasen was 274 (261) boepd in 2023.
-Production efficiency was 92% (82%).
+Net production from Ivar Aasen was 209 (274) boepd in 2024.
+The decrease was mainly due to a four-week planned maintenance shutdown at SAGE that caused reduced oil production in this period.
+Production efficiency was 94% (92%).

-Preparations for the IOR 2026 campaign started in Q4 2023.
+Preparations for the IOR 2026 campaign is ongoing.